Community.

 Rev. Gabon joined Unity of Bloomington at the beginning of August 2024.

-Rev. Gabon has more than two decades of expertise as a professional speaker and thought leader.
-Minnassa has explored and dug deep into the science of "Harnessing the Power of the Mind ".
+She has more than two decades of expertise as a professional speaker and thought leader, and has explored the science of "Harnessing the Power of the Mind ".

 As an ordained Methodist minister, Rev. Gabon combines her traditional seminary & ministerial training with her New Thought/Ancient Wisdom faith to provide our congregation with the tools to turn within and bring forth our hidden gifts and skills to create and live the life we want and deserve.